magnushelliesen/magnushelliesen/README.md

 --------------

 * 🌍  I'm based in Oslo
-* 🧠  I'm learning Go (total beginner at this stage)
+* 🧠  I'm learning Go (total beginner at this stage 👶)

 ### Skills